 The Fund also invests in sovereign debt instruments.
 The sustainability of the instrument is determined by a nation's score in the latest UN Sustainable Development Report.
 This UN-produced annual report scores each UN Member State out of 100 on progress towards achieving the SDGs.
 A score of 100 indicates all 17 SDGs have been achieved.
 The Investment Manager and the ACD consider a sovereign debt instrument to have material sustainability characteristics if the issuing country received a score of 75 or higher in the most recent annual report3.
-The Investment Manager's view is that such a score indicates the country has made meaningful progress towards achieving the SDGs for the benefit of people and the planet, in line with that country's United Nations commitments.
+The Investment Manager's view is that such a score indicates the country has made meaningful progress towards achieving the SDGs.